 Did I need to let go of the relationship?
 Let go of the thoughts that he would fully recover and be able to return to work as he had previously done?
 Did I need to let go of the fact that there was a 30% chance he would attempt suicide and succeed?
 Was I looking at a higher probability that he’d do something?

 I knew that there were things I knew and understood.
 Mental illness, at its more intense levels, operates on the theory of “thirds.”
-One third of diagnosed bipolar people will never improve no matter what.
+One-third of diagnosed bipolar people will never improve no matter what.
 They’ll struggle with medication and hospitalization, never seeing improvement.
 This is called “treatment resistant” bipolar, or depression.
 Another third will be revolving-door patients.
-They’ll swallow the pills and when they are feeling great they’ll quit the regimen and wind up back in the hospital and in crisis.
+They’ll swallow the pills and when they are feeling great, they’ll quit the regimen and wind up back in the hospital and in crisis.
 For this third, if you can educate them about staying on the drugs and staying in treatment, there is hope.
-This is hard work and I’m not stating that there is much success with this third..
+This is hard work and I’m not stating that there is much success with this third.
 The last third will seek treatment and do everything they need to do to stabilize themselves.
 My husband was in this last group.
 My nightmare was that something awful could happen.
-My fear was that something bigger than either of us could deal with would show its ugly head and what would, and could, be done at that point in time.
-My fear was that in a reckless moment of time he’d do something I couldn’t reason him out of.
+My fear was that something bigger than either of us could deal with would show its ugly head, and what would, or could, be done at that point in time?
+My fear was that in a reckless moment of time, he’d do something I couldn’t reason him out of.

 I’ve spent a great deal of time thinking about all of this.
-It is complex, hopeful and a plea, that we do as much as we can to understand why suicide happens and come to an understanding that not every suicide can be stopped.
+It is complex and hopeful, and a plea that we do as much as we can to understand why suicide happens, and come to an understanding that not every suicide can be stopped.
 Stopping suicide is beyond our ability.
 Putting resources in place to enlighten others IS within our capability.

-I”m aware that so many people are working to prevent suicide among one group or another.
-In particular: LGBTQ youth.
+I’m aware that so many people are working to prevent suicide among one group or another—LGBTQ youth in particular.
 This has made me stop and think.
 I would not wish what I’ve been through on anyone.
 I didn’t want this to happen, but I can accept that it did, and that is OK.
-It has made me think about others who “find the note”, the body, or hear of the death, and wonder why it happened.
+It has made me think about others who find the note, the body, or hear of the death, and wonder why it happened.

 I’ve asked myself what I would say to a parent with a child between 12–25 who expressed a desire to leave this life.
 I don’t think there is an easy answer, but there are things that can help along the way.

-I’d take into account that there is so much going on in their young lives and that they aren’t fully developed mentally, or physically.
-I’d try to remember that for most kids, this time of life can be a real hell and that life is lived intensely from minute to minute and day to day.
+I’d take into account that there is so much going on in their young lives and that they aren’t fully developed mentally or physically.
+I’d try to remember that for most kids, this time of life can be a real hell, and that life is lived intensely from minute to minute and day to day.
 I’d offer a safe place to fall.
-Sometimes mom or dad are too close and are not the option they are looking for.
+Sometimes Mom and Dad are too close and not the option they are looking for.
 Sometimes parents are the right option.
 I’d try to remember my own explorations and struggles.
 I’d try to shovel up every resource possible.
-Mostly what I’d want to do is create safe-havens for these kids and their parents.
+Mostly, what I’d want to do is create safe havens for these kids and their parents.
 It really is all about the resources!

 I’d tell them that they are valued for who they are and, even more so, for who they can become.
 Telling someone they’d be missed might sound good, but telling them why they’d be missed provides reasons for remaining around and engaging in life.